Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 [![Build status](https://identitydivision.visualstudio.com/IDDP/_apis/build/status/AAD%20Samples/.NET%20client%20samples/ASP.NET%20Core%20Web%20App%20tutorial)](https://identitydivision.visualstudio.com/IDDP/_build/latest?definitionId=819)

+## About this sample

+This sample shows how to build an ASP.NET Core MVC web application that usesOpenID Connect to sign in users from multiple Azure AD tenants.
+Additionally it also introduces developers to the concept of a [multi-tenant](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps) Azure Active Directory application.

+### Overview

+When it comes to developing apps, developers can choose to configure their app to be either single-tenant or multi-tenant during app registration in the [Azure portal](https://portal.azure.com).

+- `Single-tenant` apps are only available in the tenant they were registered in, also known as their home tenant.
+- `Multi-tenant` apps are available to users in both their home tenant and other tenants where they are provisioned.

+For more information about apps and tenancy, see [Tenancy in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps)

+![Sign in with Azure AD](ReadmeFiles/topology.png)

 ## Scenario

-This sample shows how to build a .NET Core MVC web application that uses OpenID Connect to sign in users from multi-tenants in Azure Active Directory.
+This sample shows how to build a .NET Core MVC web application that uses the [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc) protocol to sign in users from multiple Azure AD tenants and acquire token for [Microsoft Graph](https://graph.microsoft.com) using the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview).
 It leverages the ASP.NET Core OpenID Connect middleware.
-Additionally it also introduces developers to the concept of a [multi-tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps)  application.

-For more information about apps and tenancy, see [Tenancy in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps)

-![Sign in with Azure AD](ReadmeFiles/topology.png)
+The application puts forward a scenario where a SaaS application invites the administrators of Azure AD tenants to `enrol` their tenants into this app.
+This process is analogous to a customer `buying` a SaaS product.

+ 1. Once you start the application, it will ask you to sign-in as an administrator.
+If its your first time signing-in, you'd land on a page with a heading **Unauthorized Tenant**.
+Click on the **Take me to the onboarding process** button to onboard your tenant to this application.
+ 1. Once you have **Registered your tenant**

+> Looking for previous versions of this code sample?
+Check out the tags on the [releases](../../releases) GitHub page.

 ## How to run this sample